nasa/fprime/docs/getting-started.md

 ---
 # Getting Started with F'

 In this guide, we will cover the basics of working with F'.
-To start with, we will grab the code, build the reference application, and verify that the reference application will run.
-After that we will create a custom F' component and build it into out own application.
+To start with, we retrieve the code, build the reference application, and verify that the reference application will run.
+After that we will create a custom F' component and create our own application.
 Along the way we will cover: Components, Topologies, Events, Telemetry, and Commands.
-In addition, we will see how to modify the build-system to include our new components and topologies.
+In addition, we will see how to modify the build system to include our new components and topologies.

 ## Getting Started with F' and the Reference Application